wp-plugins/random-youtube-video/readme.txt

 * 2.2 - Fixed rare bug made the video disappear I believe it had to do with the data code at the end.
 * 2.3 - Code clean up and fixes.
 * 2.4 - More code clean up and fixes and old commented code removed.
 You can still find on older releases.
+* 2.4.1 - Fixed database issue if I changed the sql names they wouldn't update.
+When you just upgrade the software now it should.
+I also fixed missing strings thanks to a community suggestion they were missing the following...''New big update coming this spring!